“To focus on that little piece of Jesus you get to hold in your hand ... that was a game-changer.”

 To celebrate a First Reconciliation at Holy Apostles, click here for more information.

-The Sacrament of Confirmation is a time for teens to take ownership and say 'yes' to their faith journey as a Catholic.
+The Sacrament of Confirmation is a time to take ownership and say 'yes' to your faith journey as a Catholic.
 At Confirmation, we are sealed with the gifts of the Holy Spirit to inspire and guide us to live a life in relationship with Christ and our Church.

 To prepare for Confirmation as a teen at Holy Apostles, click here for more information.